tpm2-software/tpm2-tss/README.md

 This code was provided by Microsoft and they provide a binary download for Windows [here](https://www.microsoft.com/en-us/download/details.aspx?id=52507).
 IBM has repackaged this code with a few Makefiles so that the Microsoft code can be built and run on Linux systems.
 The Linux version of the Microsoft TPM 2.0 simulator can be obtained [here](https://downloads.sourceforge.net/project/ibmswtpm2/ibmtpm974.tar.gz).
-Once you've downloaded and successfully built and execute the simulator it will, by default, be accepting connections on the localhost, port 2321.
+Once you've downloaded and successfully built and execute the simulator it will, by default, be accepting connections on the localhost, TCP ports 2321 and 2322.

 Issues building or running the simulator should be reported to the IBM software TPM2 project.

-NOTE: The Intel TCG TSS is currently tested against the 974 version of the simulator.
+NOTE: The Intel TCG TSS is currently tested against version 974 of the simulator.
 Compatibility with later versions has not yet been tested.

 ## Testing
-To test the various TCTI, SAPI and ESAPI api calls, unit and integraion tests can be run by configuring the build to enable unit testing and running the "check" build target.
+To test the various TCTI, SAPI and ESAPI api calls, unit and integration tests can be run by configuring the build to enable unit testing and running the "check" build target.
 It is recommended to use a simulator for testing, and the simulator will be automatically launched by the tests.
 Please review the